sydroth/tanzaniawellclassification/README.md

 #### A classification project using the [Tanzania Water Well Data](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/) from Driven Data.
 ![header](references/pexels-kelly-lacy-3030281.jpg)

-## Our Goal
+# Our Goal

 Our goal is to discover if data aggregated by [Taarifa](http://taarifa.org/) and the [Tanzanian Ministry of Water](https://www.maji.go.tz/) can be used to predict well functionality.
 The data provided by these resources was collected by Driven Data for a competition which can be found [here](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/).
 This project is important because [Tanzania has struggled](https://water.org/our-impact/where-we-work/tanzania/) to provide water to its growing population and if we can predict well functionality, we can provide insight that may be crucial for fixing their infrastructure.

 ## Objectives
-1. Investugate the relationship between water point functionality and these factors:
+1. Investigate the relationship between water point functionality and these factors:
  - Users, installers, and managers
  - Geographic location
  - Year built